DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2022-03-25-adding-primary-navigation-to-the-service.md

 - View your PE allocations - if the organisation is an accredited body
 - Users - shown in a grey sidebar

-If the user goes to one of the sections, they can return to the page by clicking on the service name in the header.
-They cannot move to another section without first going back.
+If the user goes to one of the sections, they can return to the home page by clicking on the service name in the header or using the backlink.
+They cannot move to another section without first going back to the home page.

 ## Data analysis